Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Computational details

 \section{Computational details}

-The geometries of the small systems considered in this work were optimized using the ADF program of the Amsterdam Modeling Suite (AMS)~\cite{AMS19}.
+The geometries of the small systems considered in this work were optimized using the ADF program of the Amsterdam Modeling Suite (AMS)~\cite{tevelde2001chemistry} with a quick universal force-field (UFF) optimization, sufficient for our purposes.
+These geometries are provided in the Supplementary Material~\cite{supp_mat}.
 The first geometry in Ref.~\onlinecite{reiher2017elucidating} with a charge of +3 is used for FeMoco and the geometries in Ref.~\onlinecite{von2020quantum} (all with a charge of +1) were used for the Ruthenium metal complexes.
-The electronic integrals of the Hamiltonian were computed using the restricted Hartree--Fock method from the PySCF package~\cite{PYSCF}.
+The electronic integrals of the Hamiltonian were computed using the restricted Hartree--Fock method from the PySCF package~\cite{sun2017pyscf}.
 For large molecules, the frozen-core approximation was invoked according to Appendix~\ref{appendix:FrozenCore}.
 All the localization schemes used to transform the Hamiltonian were already implemented in the PySCF package.
-For our 1-norm orbital-optimization scheme, the SLSQP optimizer was used from the SciPy package~\cite{jones2001scipy} and the python version of the L-BFGS-B optimizer of the optimParallel package~\cite{gerber2019optimparallel}.
+For our 1-norm orbital-optimization scheme, the SLSQP optimizer was used from the SciPy package~\cite{virtanen2020scipy} and the python version of the L-BFGS-B optimizer of the optimParallel package~\cite{gerber2019optimparallel}.
 The choice of these optimizers has been motivated by their capacity to automatically approximate gradients (and Hessians) for minimization.
-This represents an interest tool when no evident analytical gradient/Hessian can be determined as for the 1-norm [Eq.~\ref{eq:1-norm_Q_pqrs}].
+This represents an interesting tool when no evident analytical gradient/Hessian can be determined as for the 1-norm.
+A fast algorithm to estimate this $\lambda_Q$ [Eq.~(\ref{eq:1-norm_Q_pqrs})] was implemented in the OpenFermion package \cite{mcclean2020openfermion}, allowing users to calculate 1-norms of large molecular Hamiltonians without employing expensive fermion-to-qubit mappings.